wilsonmar/Salesforce/README.md

    * Chris Duarte (@TheChrisDuarte) is the Managing Editor of #Trailhead
    * Sandeep Bhanot (@cloudysan) is the #Trailhead Product Owner/ Evangelist.

+Kanban and path are only available in Lightning Experience (not Classic).

 [Workbook](https://developer.salesforce.com/docs/atlas.en-us.workbook.meta/workbook/)